senchalabs/jsduck/README.md

     $ cd jsduck
     $ rake

-Unfortunately all other rake tasks are currently meant for internal usage in Sencha, but don't worry, if everything is green, continue with some configuration.
+If everything is green continue with some configuration.
 Copy an ExtJS 4 download inside template/extjs directory (you might just create a symlink if you wish so):

     $ cp -r path/to/ext-4.0.2a template/extjs

-Now you are ready to generate the stylesheets:

-    $ compass compile template/resources/sass

-This might generate some warnings, but if there's no fatal errors, you should be OK to actually run JSDuck:

-    $ ./bin/jsuck  --output /out/dir  /input/files
+Now create a file `sdk-vars.rb` inside the jsduck directory.
+Use the following template:

+    # path to Ext JS 4 build
+    EXT_DIR='/path/to/ext-4.0.2a'
+    # where to output the docs
+    OUT_DIR='/path/to/ouput/dir'
+    # path to SDK (for developers at Sencha)
+    SDK_DIR='/path/to/SDK'

+These config options define the input and output directories for the ext4 rake task.
+Leave out the SDK_DIR option if you are not a Sencha developer.
+Now run the task:

+    $ rake ext4

+This will generate a development/debug version of the docs app into the output directory you specified in `sdk-vars.rb` file.
+Open up the directory in your web browser and see if everything looks fine.
+(This task only creates the class documentation, don't worry about guides, examples, etc being missing, and the index page of api docs blank).

+This rake task is most suitable when developing the JavaScript side of the app, as it only symlinks the files in template/ directory, allowing you to modify the files there and see the results by just refreshing the browser window (and not having to run the rake task again and again).

+To generate a stand-alone version of documentation (which you could upload to some server), add export parameter to the rake task:

+    $ rake ext4[export]

+This will combine and compress the javascript files using Sencha SDK Tools and does not create symlinks to the development directory.

 For developing the Ruby side, try to please the unit tests.

-For JavaScript side, use the --template-links option so you don't have to run jsduck every time you change a .js file.
+If you are a Sencha developer, use the `sdk` and `touch` tasks instead to generate either extjs or touch docs from the corresponding branches in SDK repository.

 Happy hacking.